 Group Communication, Organizational Communication, Globalization and International Organizations, Networks, Collective Action

-Cynthia Stohl has been a member of the Department of Communication since January 2002.
-Prior to joining the UCSB faculty she was the Margaret Church Distinguished Professor and Head of the Department of Communication at Purdue University.
+Cynthia Stohl is a Distinguished Professor in the Department of Communication, Past Director of the UCSB Center for Information, Technology, and Society, and Past President of the International Communication Association.
+Prior to joining the UCSB faculty in 2002 she was the Margaret Church Distinguished Professor and Head of the Department of Communication at Purdue University.
 Professor Stohl’s work connects several areas in organizational and group studies.
 She is concerned with the relationships among internal and external communication processes as they are manifest in global collaborations.
-Her early research focused upon communication networks and issues of quality in global manufacturing groups and has extended to exploring the changing communication partnerships amongst workers, management, communities, and civic and multinational organizations.
-Her most recent work addresses a diversity of network and collective action organizations in the global context focusing specifically on the role of new communication technologies in contemporary organizing.
-She is a Co-Principal Investigator on a National Science Foundation Grant titled “ Technological Change and Collective Association: Changing Relationships Among Technology, Organizations, Society, and the Citizenry” and an co- investigator on a Marsden Foundation grant studying new media and the Global Social Justice Movement in New Zealand.
+Her early research focused upon communication networks and issues of workplace democracy in global manufacturing groups and has extended to exploring the changing communication partnerships amongst workers, management, communities, and civic and multinational organizations.
+Her most recent work addresses a diversity of network and collective action organizations focusing specifically on the role of new communication technologies, corporate social corporate social responsibility, and visibility management.